-Now our usual trip to Germany normally takes around 1.50hrs so its quite short and over the last few years i think i mastered a pretty good working routine when it comes to flying with 2 kids.
+Now our usual trip to Germany normally takes around 1.5hrs so it’s quite short and over the last few years I think I mastered a pretty good working routine when it comes to flying with 2 kids.

-We are off on Holiday this week to Majorca which takes 2.20hrs so i thought i share with you my flying essentials when it comes to travelling with a toddlerand a 6 year old!
+We are off on Holiday this week to Majorca which takes 2.2hrs so I thought I share with you my flying essentials when it comes to travelling with a toddler and a 6 year old!

-Whilst i pack my backpack full with the usual nappies (always pack 2-3 more in case of delays), wipes, spare clothes for both the kids and a spare top for myself (lets just say i learnt from my mistakes) 2 light jackets to wear on the plane in case they get chilly and a lightweight blanket (comes in handy when 1 of the kids decided to have a nap especially when you have very early/late flights) which can be used as a pillow as well.
-I also pack a Snack Bag which is filled with mainly fruity snacks and a few little treats but i try to avoid anything too sweet or chocolate, never a good idea to sugar up your children when you board a plane!
-We love the huge snack range from Kiddylicous which is a perfect plane snack (not pictured below because the kids decided to pinch them before i took the picture)!
-I always use little sandwich bags for the loose biscuits so they can be resealed when they don’t finish them. (for this journey i opted for Letter Biscuits because Finn loves to tell me all the letter he knows and MM always ask me what letter it is and i make up things like R for Row Row Row your Boat!)
+Whilst I pack my backpack full with the usual nappies (always pack 2-3 more in case of delays), wipes, spare clothes for both the kids and a spare top for myself (lets just say I learnt from my mistakes) 2 zip up hoodies to wear on the plane in case they get chilly and a lightweight blanket (comes in handy when one of the kids decided to have a nap especially when you have very early/late flights) which can be used as a pillow as well.
+I also pack a Snack Bag which is filled with mainly fruity snacks and a few little treats but I try to avoid anything too sweet or chocolate, never a good idea to sugar up your children when you board a plane!
+We love the huge snack range from Kiddylicous which is a perfect plane snack (not pictured below because the kids decided to pinch them before I took the picture)!
+I always use little sandwich bags for the loose biscuits so they can be resealed when they don’t finish them. (for this journey I opted for Letter Biscuits because Finn loves to tell me all the letter he knows and MM always ask me what letter it is and I make up things like R for Row Row Row your Boat!)
 I pack all the snacks in a large sandwich bag which doubles up as a bin when the snacks are gone!

-For our Journey to Spain i bought Finn a Usborne Pirate Activity Book (after all we are heading to a place called Pirate Village) and a pack of Mini Lego Figures (there are a bit of a hassle tbh once again its just too many little pieces that can be lost).
+For our journey to Spain I bought Finn a Usborne Pirate Activity Book (after all we are heading to a place called Pirate Village) and a pack of Mini Lego Figures (there are a bit of a hassle tbh once again its just too many little pieces that can be lost).

-For Molly-May i found some 1£ hairbands which i thought would be cute armbands for her as well as a new NUK bottle (with Anna & Else from Frozen what else!!).
+For Molly-May I found some 1£ hairbands which I thought would be cute armbands for her as well as a new NUK bottle (with Anna & Elsa from Frozen of course!!).